 10. Taking it Easy at Capilano Suspension Bridge in Vancouver

-As the majority of our trips, our visit to Vancouver was short.
+Like many of our earliest trips, our visit to Vancouver was short.
 But by that time, we had already mastered how to take most of the time we had and learned how to enjoy our adventures abroad with a baby.
 Yet Vancouver, British Columbia, was a different story.

 On our second day in Canada, we decided to visit the Capilano Suspension Bridge.
 Dylan, however, didn’t want to do anything.
-He cried non-stop, didn’t want to neither eat nor sleep.
-We hoped by the time we get to our destination, he’d feel better.
+He cried non-stop and didn’t want to eat or sleep.
+We hoped by the time we got to our destination, he’d feel better.